anandhakumarpalanisamy/anna_university_cut_off_marks/README.md

 ## tnea 2019 & 2020 cut off - Anna university 2019 & 2020 cut off - Python Dash App

+Anna University cut off marks.This tool is intended to help 2021 students to get an overview of the cut off marks in the 2020  and 2019 anna university counselling .

+**UPDATE :**  THE APP IS UPDATED WITH 2020 CUT OFF MARKS FOR 2021 STUDENTS.

+**Tags :** Anna university  2020 cut off | Tnea 2020 cut off   | For 2021 students

 ## Running app locally